2002 United States House of Representatives elections in Georgia: Predictions

+Results

 District 11

 This gerrymandered district that runs along much of Georgia's northern border with Alabama and includes liberal-leaning rural territory north of Atlanta overlaps with much of the former 7th district, represented by four term Republican incumbent Bob Barr.
 Barr opted to run for re-election in the new 7th district which contained a significant portion of his old base.
 Republican State Senator Phil Gingrey emerged victorious in the Republican Primary for this open seat election.
 Gingrey faced Democratic candidate Roger Kahn, a businessman, Barr's 2000 opponent, and a member of the Georgia State Elections Board.
 In a close election, Gingrey defeated Kahn and won his first term in Congress.